 I’ve been making this Carrot Cake for almost 40 years now, and it’s the BEST!
 I received the recipe from my dear friend and former roommate, Edie, at a bridal shower 39 years ago!
 I’ve made it so many times over the years I can’t even begin to count… and it NEVER disappoints!

 So… back to this recipe.
 Edie’s Carrot Cake is so moist; it’s filled with grated carrots, crushed pineapple, chopped pecans, coconut, cinnamon, etc. , and is topped with a delicious cream cheese frosting!
 If left alone in a room with a fork and this cake… I might be forced to eat the entire thing (wink wink).
 Yes… it honestly is the BEST carrot cake I’ve ever had!
-Here’s how you make it:
+You will LOVE it!!
+Here’s how to make it:

 Using an electric mixer, cream together oil, sugar, eggs, and vanilla.